Where to Stay in New York: A First Timers Guide (2025)

 Chelsea and Greenwich Village (best for those looking for a trendy area with good nightlife)

-Good for: a quieter experience in an affluent neighbourhood.
+The good: A quieter experience in an affluent neighbourhood.
+Lots of nice bars around.

-The Chelsea and Greenwich village areas are both great areas to stay in New York for first-timers.
-While they’re technically different neighbourhoods, I’d recommend staying in the Meatpacking District which borders both Greenwich and Chelsea.
+The Chelsea and Greenwich Village areas are both great places to stay in New York for first-timers.
+While they’re technically different neighbourhoods, I’d recommend staying in the Meatpacking District, which borders both Greenwich and Chelsea.

 This trendy area is known for its art galleries, unique boutiques, historic brownstone houses and tree-lined streets.
 It also has some fantastic bars and restaurants.
 If you want a trendy area with lively nightlife, the Greenwich and Chelsea area is the perfect place to stay in New York.